It's that time of the year again.

 We will begin at No. 30 and work our way down the list all the way to No. 1.
 Please remember this is a Pre-Season Top 30, and we will release our Post-Season Top 30 after the conclusion of the 2011 season.

-No. 29 went to Vanderbilt Hambrick Athlete from Alcoa High School
+No. 29 Vanderbilt Hambrick-Running back-Alcoa High School